 I just returned from my yearly trip to Hawaii.
 This year I spent a couple of days on Oahu before heading to Maui for the rest of the week.
 As usual, I was amazed how easily and completely I fall under the islands’ spell.
 I have rarely in my life experienced the level of calm and relaxation I do when I am in the islands.
 Here are a few “snapshots” of my recent stay.

 TV addict that I am, just walking amongst the crowds along Kalakaua Avenue in Honolulu I half expect Hawaii Five-O’s McGarrett and Danno to come speeding around a corner in their black Camaro, tires squealing and police lights flashing as they try and stop the latest evil plot to disrupt life in Honolulu.

-I never feel as though I have actually arrived in Hawaii until I experience the crunch of cinnamon and sugar as I bite into a warm malasada at Leonard’s famous Portuguese bakery in Honolulu or have my short stack of guava pancakes at Cinnamon’s in Kailua.
+I never feel as though I have actually arrived in Hawaii until I experience the crunch of cinnamon and sugar as I bite into a warm malasada at Leonard’s famous Portuguese bakery in Honolulu or have my short stack of guava pancakes and a fresh papaya at Cinnamon’s in Kailua.

 I typically stay in properties located at the far end of Waikiki, lulled to sleep each night by the sounds that emanate from the exotic animals that live just across the street in the Honolulu Zoo, and waking up to a spectacular view of Diamond Head.